duyet/adminjs-dev/docs-src/tutorials/01-example.md

 <img src="images/one-file-example.png">

-## What next
+## What's next

-So now you know how to add AdminBro to simple express.js app.
+Now you know how to add AdminBro to simple Express.js app.
 If you are using a different framework or you want to discover different authentication options - visit the next tutorial {@tutorial 02-frameworks}.

 <a href="/tutorial-02-frameworks.html" class="button">See all the supported frameworks</a>